panalyt-team/panalyt-data-interview/README.md

 Swan.com is a recruitment agency that is interested in figuring out key recruitment seasons for new candidates.
 At Swan, any month that has upwards of 1000 applications is considered a successful one.
 Furthermore, if 3 or more consecutive months are successful, they identify these consecutive months as a successful 'season' of applications.

 Recently, you're tasked with finding out all the successful seasons of applications that Swan has had over the last few years.
-You are provided with their ATS data: https://drive.google.com/file/d/15c2x3YwI6uBRoungWZqUAE9k5RUTEj4E/
+You are provided with their ATS data : applications.csv

-The provided link contains a csv file with the following schema:
+The CSV file has the following schema: